RokkuDayo/SonicFrontiersFreezeFix/README.md

-# Sonic Frontiers | Windows 11 Freeze Fix
+# Sonic Frontiers | Freezing & Stuttering Fix
-Solves freezing and stuttering when running the game on Windows 11 while paired with 8th or 9th-generation Intel CPUs.
+Solves freezing and stuttering when running the game on certain hardware configurations, mainly on Windows 11 while paired with 8th or 9th-generation Intel CPUs though this has been reported on AMD CPUs and Windows 10 as well.

-Their source seems to be two "lock bts" opcodes at 0x1503d8710 and 0x140c1df14, both followed by a jump loop.
-This is what Intel VTune tells me at least, AMD uProf tells me it's the loops themselves that are causing the huge CPU times.
-I'm not sure why these chips struggle with them.
-The second address is related to the freezes in Cyberspace and I haven't been able to get around it without the game crashing, so it's on the To-Do list for now.
-Stutters in the open world should be all fixed though.
+The source of these freezes seems to be two "lock bts" opcodes at 0x1503d8710 and 0x140c1df14 which are called hundreds of times per second.

 Installation: